Today's Hours:

 The event features keynote speaker and cultural historian Dr. Jennifer DeVere Brody and will be moderated by art historian and award-winning author Dr. Tiya Miles.

 Join them to compare the experiences of westward migrating “Exodusters” with expatriate artists who built careers abroad, emphasizing the interconnected cultural production across America's geographical and conceptual edges.
+This symposium is supported by a convening grant from the Terra Foundation for American Art.

 CHECK US OUT ON INSTAGRAM